dtavan/sabem/getting-started.md

 For example, the Madrid weather file is contained in the `Weather` sub-folder of the `trnsys_sunspace` project folder and the path set in the `Type15` is `Weather\ES-Madrid-Barajas-82210.tm2`.

+#### PyBPS Configuration

+Check that the `Install_Dir` parameter for the simulation tool directory is set properly in the `pybps_config.ini` file located in the `examples\trnsys_sunspace` folder.
+By default, it is set for the TRNSYS17 Demo, but if you have a TRNSYS17 license, you should set the path properly, as shown below

+    [TRNSYS]
+    Install_Dir = C:\TRNSYS17 # Default installation directory for TRNSYS v17

 ## Perform Sensitivity Analysis

 For now, the only type of sensitivity analysis demonstrated is the Morris method, which is one of the simplest yet most effective sensitivity analysis methods.